RonSkons/MemoMap/README.md

 ## Get Started

 To start using MemoMap, visit [memomap.me](https://memomap.me) and start exploring.
 Join the community, post some memos, and help annotate your neighborhood/hiking trail/campus/anything else!

+## Ideas for Future Improvements:

+- Ditch fingerprinting for tried and tested logins to better identify users.
+- Improve security!
+The app is currently very susceptible to spam from malicious users.
+  - Implement a captcha-like system to counter bots
+- Language filtering / harmful content flagging
+- Rating system for memos
+  - Ratio of good:bad ratings impacts odds of memo being displayed
+- Cluster nearby markers in crowded areas
+- Allow users to edit their memos
+- Allow users to create memos that expire after some time